Microchannel plate detector: Chevron MCP

 Most modern MCP detectors consist of two microchannel plates with angled channels, rotated 180° from each other - producing a shallow chevron (v-like) shape.
 In a chevron MCP, the electrons that exit the first plate start the cascade in the next plate.
 The angle between the channels reduces ion feedback in the device, as well as producing significantly more gain at a given voltage, compared to a straight channel MCP.
 The two MCPs can either be pressed together to preserve spatial resolution, or have a small gap between them to spread the charge across multiple channels, which further increases the gain.

 Z stack MCP

 This is an assembly of three microchannel plates with channels aligned in a Z shape.
-Single MCPs can have gain up to 10,000 (40dB) but this system can provide gain more than 10 million (70dB).
+Single MCPs can have gain up to 10,000 (40 dB) but this system can provide gain more than 10 million (70 dB).